-An FTAC is a prevention-focused collaboration that brings police and mental health professionals together to share information, conduct assessments, and facilitate mental health treatment, law enforcement, and other interventions to manage the risks posed by fixated people.
+A Fixated Threat Assessment Centre (FTAC) is a prevention-focused collaboration that brings together police and mental health professionals to share information, conduct assessments, and facilitate mental health treatment, law enforcement, and other interventions to manage the risks posed by fixated people.

 In this context, the term 'fixated' refers to a very specific type of behaviour, where someone has an obsessional pre-occupation with a person, place or cause which is pursued to an irrational degree.

 While fixated people may cause harm to other people and groups, often it is the fixated person themselves who suffers most.
 The fixated person's family and friends may also be impacted.
 Fixated people need and deserve appropriate mental health and other interventions.

-It is a collaboration between Health and Police, with dedicated mental health professionals to assess people's needs and facilitate help where necessary.
-FTACNZ works by sharing appropriate information to reduce the level of concern for fixated people to themselves and others.
+It is a collaboration between Health and Police and the Parliamentary Service, with dedicated mental health professionals to assess people's needs and facilitate help where necessary.
+FTAC works by sharing appropriate information to reduce the level of concern for fixated people to themselves and others.

 In September 2017 Health and Police, with Parliamentary Service Security and the 3DHB Mental Health, Addictions, and Intellectual Disability Service, established a small trial of the concept.